-It’s a little surprising that Baroness waited this long to release a double album.
-The Savannah-born and bred metal outfit has long specialized in dynamic heavy metal journeys, their four-minute rippers given enough space and volume to feel at least twice as huge (see: “The Sweetest Curse”).
+It’s only their third, but it’s still a little surprising Baroness waited this long to release a double album.
+The Savannah-born and -bred metal outfit has long specialized in dynamic heavy metal journeys, their four-minute rippers given enough space and volume to feel at least twice as huge (see: “The Sweetest Curse”).
 And given seven minutes to build an even mightier monolith, Baroness could amass an epic of Herculean proportions from their swirling psychedelic riffs to burly low-end crunch (see: “Rays On Pinion”).
 Yet the irony behind the group’s penchant for dramatic, sprawling songs is that most of them are lean and compact, and that their sound has evolved to become much more inclusive and varied along the way has ensured that even their longest songs are gripping enough to feel like half their length.
 To go the extra 40-minute mile only seems like the next logical step.

 If Yellow and Green isn’t a proper metal album—which, for all its soaring peaks and crushing volume, is mostly true—it nonetheless couldn’t be a work belonging to anyone but Baroness.
 The adherence to a chromatic theme, the John Dyer Baizley album art, the intertwined and intricate guitar leads, and densely layered melodies—everything about this set is characterized by a well defined identity that Baroness carved out years ago, but were smart enough never to stifle with unnecessary boundaries.
 And this boundlessness has never been so explicit, nor so rewardingly ballsy.
 A thunderous slab of stoner rock like “Take My Bones Away” and a dreamy, atmospheric dirge like “Eula” sound perfectly natural on the same LP, as do power ballad “Foolsong” and tense, sputtering alt-rock explosion “Psalms Alive.”
 The attempt is a mark of boldness; that they pull it off signals a mastery of their craft.